MaretIdris/Custom-HTML5-Video-Player/README.md

 ## Description
 This is a learning exercise using Wes Bos' 11th-day coding challenge called Custom HTML5 Video Player.
 This exercise is part of a larger 30-day coding challenge called [JavaScript30](https://javascript30.com/).

 Implemented features shown in the video (except one: progress bar click and move) and also added some of my own.
 HTML and most of the CSS was already written.
 I wrote all of the JS and edited some of the CSS using JS.
-The goal was to build my own version of the video player from scratch.
+The goal was to build my own JS for the video player from scratch.

 I don't use classes and I use the comment below to separate  groups of code in JS file:
 ```